peteroupc/MailLib/api/com.upokecenter.text.NormalizingCharacterInput.md

 * <code>NullPointerException</code> - The parameter <code>str</code> is null.

 ### GetChars
-    @Deprecated public static List<Integer> GetChars(String str, Normalization form) Deprecated.&nbsp;Instead of this method, create a NormalizerInput on the String and call ReadChar to get the normalized String's code points.
+    @Deprecated public static List<Integer> GetChars​(String str, Normalization form) Deprecated.
+<div class='deprecationComment'>Instead of this method, create a NormalizerInput on the String and call
+ReadChar to get the normalized String's code points.</div>

 **Parameters:**